5 Creative Ideas to Engage Your Nonprofit Website Visitors

 There are many ways to thank your donors after an appeal – by mail, phone, email, on your website, or a combination of those.
 The more you can do, the better.

 Thanking your donors is something you need to do well.
-Don’t shortchange your donors with a lame, generic thank you.
+Don’t shortchange your donors with a half-hearted, generic thank you.

-Make thanking your donors a priority.
-Here are a few ways to do a better job of thanking your donors.
+Go all out when you thank your donors.
+Make it a priority.
+Here are a few ways to do this.

 Start planning now

 Don’t wait until the day after your appeal goes out.
 Give yourself plenty of time to plan.
-Write your thank you letter at the same time you write your appeal.
-Remember, things often take longer than you think.
+Write your thank you letter at the same time you write your appeal, maybe even before you write the appeal.

 Figure out what you’ll be able to do.
 I highly recommend a handwritten note or phone call.
 Can you do that for all your donors?
 If not, maybe you’ll break it down by new donors, long-time donors, or donors who have given a certain amount.

-I understand that handwritten notes and phone calls may be hard to do right now.
+It’s important to thank your donors as soon as possible.
+I understand that handwritten notes and phone calls take more time, especially during the busy year-end season.
+If that’s the case, you can and should do those at other times of the year instead.
 At the very least, your donors should get a letter, even if they’ve donated online.
+Thank you emails tend to resemble receipts, but we can change that.
 Whatever you decide, remember to get started on the content now.

 In the past, the standard was to send thank you letters within 48 hours.
-If that’s too hard to do now, don’t wait much longer than a week.
+If that’s too hard, don’t wait much longer than a week.
 Make sure you’re ready to go when the donations come in.

 Make your donor’s day with a handwritten thank you note